nathkrill/raudaia/Campaigns/Faal/Scenes/Scene 3.md

 Scene: locating the order hideout
 Altered scene: locating faal's safehouse

-Faal winds his way through the streets, heading back dockwards.
+[[Faal Baelitae]] winds his way through the streets, heading back dockwards.
 It seems word of the disturbance at [[Kolar Tarryst]]'s house has got out as there are guards from various groups combing the streets, all heading up the hill.

 Faal keeps to the shadows and eventually leaves the district.